Is blockchain technology the new internet?

 The biggest players in manufacturing, tech and telecommunications are all vying for IoT dominance.
 Think Samsung, IBM and AT&T. A natural extension of existing infrastructure controlled by incumbents, IoT applications will run the gamut from predictive maintenance of mechanical parts to data analytics, and mass-scale automated systems management.

-Blockchain technology enables the buying and selling of the renewable energy generated by neighbourhood microgrids.
+Blockchain technology enables the buying and selling of the renewable energy generated by neighborhood microgrids.
 When solar panels make excess energy, Ethereum-based smart contracts automatically redistribute it.
 Similar types of smart contract automation will have many other applications as the IoT becomes a reality.

 Located in Brooklyn, Consensys is one of the foremost companies globally that is developing a range of applications for Ethereum.
 One project they are partnering on is Transactive Grid, working with the distributed energy outfit, LO3.
 A prototype project currently up and running uses Ethereum smart contracts to automate the monitoring and redistribution of microgrid energy.
 This so-called “intelligent grid” is an early example of IoT functionality.